oktadev/okta-blog/_source/_posts/2020-04-29-master-filestream-in-csharp-aspnetcore.md

 description: "Hesitant about when to use the Filestream in C#?
 This is a primer that explains how to understand the concept and securely stream files hosted on AWS."
 tags: [filestream, C#, csharp, dotnet, .net, asp.net]
 tweets:
 - "When should a dev use the #filestream in #csharp?
-We explain the concept and how to securely stream files hosted in #aw ->."
+We explain the concept and how to securely stream files hosted in #aws ->."
 - "Unsure about using the #Filestream in #dotnet?
 We've got a primer just waiting for you ->"
 - "Learn how to create your own secure streaming service in #dotnetcore with the #filestream and #aws ->"
 image: blog/featured/okta-dotnet-half.jpg